absalom-muc/MHI-AC-Ctrl/README.md

 cable connector to your air conditioner.
 This has to be a split device (separated indoor and outdoor unit).
 I assume that all AC units of the type "SRK xx ZS-S" / "SRC xx ZS-S" are supported.
 I use the indoor unit SRK 35 ZS-S and the outdoor unit SRC 35 ZS-S.
 Users reported that additionally the following models are supported
- - SRK xx ZSX-S
- - SRK xx ZSA-W
+- SRK xx ZJ-S

 - SRK xx ZM-S

- - SRK xx ZJ-S
+- SRK xx ZS-S

 - SRK xx ZJX-S1

+- SRK xx ZSA-W

+- SRK xx ZSX-S

+- SRK xx ZSX-W

 If you find out that also other models are supported that are not listed here, please give feedback so that I can expand the list.